 - Volunteers should be able to handle the spontaneous working environment and constant changes in the plans.
 The mentality and way of thinking are very different from the western world.
 There will have often activities with the children.

 - To have creativity in providing learning activities for kids and join in activities related to school’s matters

 - Be open-minded, be positive-thinking and be ready to get involved in community’s matters

 - Last but not least, love being around with kids J

 FOOD and ACCOMMODATION

 Volunteers will stay in a local house situated in the village center.
-There’s a kitchen and bathroom in the house.
+There are a kitchen and bathroom in the house.
 Volunteers can go on foot to the project school which is not far.
-There will be simple mat, pillow and mosquito net.
+There will be a simple mat, pillow and mosquito net.
 You may need to bring your own sleeping bag and other sleeping gear for your comfort.
 Lunch will be offered at school.
 There are some small grocery shops in the village and a lot of fish from the fishermen.
-Local people eat rice (or noodles) 3 times a day with side dishes like curries, omelets, local leaves and vegetables.
-Remember there’s no pork products provided in the village.
+Local people eat rice (or noodles) 3 times a day with side dishes like curries, omelettes, local leaves and vegetables.
+Remember there are no pork products provided in the village.
 Be reminded of not bringing non-halal food or alcohol drink to your house or school.
 This may sound serious when you first hear it.
 It is not as that strict as you may imagine.
-Just the food (pork products and alcohol) that it is not appreciated in Muslim community.
+Just the food (pork products and alcohol) that it is not appreciated in the Muslim community.